If you haven’t got something nice to say: 7 rules for communicating with your spouse during a divorce

 In terms of the information that needs to be included on the petition itself, there is a balance to be found between putting enough in to demonstrate to the court that the marriage has irretrievably broken down (and therefore they are entitled to a divorce) and putting in so much that it inflames matters between the parties once the respondent sees the paperwork.

-Read more: What are the grounds for divorce in the UK?
+Read more: What are the grounds for divorce?

 3. Be aware of your tone, especially during written communications

 Written communication forms a permanent record that will not only be seen by your spouse but also potentially, in due course, by the court and others associated with the proceedings.

 Not only can a negative or accusatory tone put you in a bad light but it may also hinder how efficiently matters are resolved.
 This is because it clouds the underlying message and therefore the ultimate goal of reaching an amicable and mutually-acceptable agreement.

 Be particularly aware of texts or email sent in haste.